X

 Shared parenthood was such a good argument in times like that.

-As Drift was still hungry, it was time to act toward that feeling, the one somehow sitting in her backbone, weirdly squeezed by their prison guards made of bone.
+As Drifter was still hungry, it was time to act toward that feeling, the one somehow sitting in her backbone, weirdly squeezed by their prison guards made of bone.

 His kiss felt strangely familiar.
 From there on, it was important for her to take control from time to time, as she couldn’t trust him — at all.
 Still, she liked her naïve thinking that it wasn’t going to be the end, and that the guy wouldn’t take her complete light all at once.
 But the reality was that you never knew.
 They were both following and enjoying their inner brain streams.

-Now, as he was completely body-home-less, it was Drift’s turn to follow.
+Now, as he was completely body-home-less, it was Drifter’s turn to follow.
 So she turned around and walked the stairs up to the pulpit so that she was visible to all the living material inside the former church.
-Drift wasn’t pulling back — she had tried several times in her life to be so, but it had never felt right.
+Drifter wasn’t pulling back — she had tried several times in her life to be so, but it had never felt right.

 That really was what kept it all together, they thought.
 As naked as they could be, bodyless, she and he met in the center of the building to perform something generally known as union.
 Without fleshy bodies, it was a very obscure thing to do, but for the first time in a very long time, that was exactly why it felt right.